 Sponges are fairly common here – from the Cuckmere Sponge Bed – which is just above the Seven Sisters Flint Band.
 Some wonderful specimens of the sponge Aptychus can be seen and, from the same horizon, opalised plant remains have sometimes been found.
 Echinoids are also common here (especially micrasters), which are mostly found in the rocks of the foreshore.

-The geology here consists of the Lewes and Seaford Chalk, which are Cretaceous in age (85myrs old).
-At Birling Gap steps, the Seven Sisters Flint Band can be seen as a wave-cut platform.
-This can also be seen in the cliffs both to the east and west of the steps.
+At Birling Gap steps, the Seven Sisters Flint Band is visible as a wave-cut platform.
+This can also be observed in the cliffs both to the east and west of the steps, at the beach access point.

 Common sense when collecting at all locations should always be used and you should check tide times before going.
 Indeed, this site should only be visited on a falling tide, as the sea comes in quickly.
 Do not hammer into the cliff face as this can cause rocks to fall.